sgmurphy/wordpress-plugins/advanced-iframe/readme.txt

 If you have some radio elements empty after the update simply select the one you like and save again.

 == Changelog ==
+= 2024.2 =
+- Security fix: The additional_js and additional_js_file_iframe attribute are now only allowed to be used if you have the permission "unfiltered_html", that you need in WordPress to use iframes.
+If you do not have this permission, during save the attributes are removed and an error message is shown.
+- Fix: Show iframe as layer was not working properly in Firefox.
+The link was opening in a new tab.
+Using a different way to hide the iframe solves the problem.
+- Fix: Filtering all short code attributes failed because "The Plus Blocks for Block Editor" was adding their settings to the ai attributes.
+I will contact them, why they do such stupid things!
+- Fix: Switching a theme could cause an error message when no content pages where existing.
+Now this is only executed if content pages do exist.

+= 2024.1 =
+- Fix: add_iframe_url_as_param thrown an error because of the additional security filter.
+Now it works fine again.

 = 2024.0 =
-- Security fix: The include_html attribute are now only allowed to be used if you have the permission "unfiltered_html", that you need in WordPress to use iframes.
+- Security fix: The include_html attribute is now only allowed to be used if you have the permission "unfiltered_html", that you need in WordPress to use iframes.
 If you do not have this permission, during save the attribute is removed and an error message is shown.
 - Security fix: All shortcode attributes have now input sanitation to avoid Stored Cross-Site Scripting at save if you do not have the permission "unfiltered_html"!
 This happens in the normal editor and also in the Gutenberg block!
 Please get the unfiltered_html permission if you get an error message while you want to use '();= or a space in attributes.
 This sanitation is very general and does not allow all possible things you can do with advanced iframe.
 As 99.9% of the users who add an iframe are editors or above this should affect almost no one directly and it makes the plugin more secure.
 - Security fix: " inside advanced iframe shortcode attributes is not allowed anymore to avoid XSS attacks.
 - Security fix: Additional output filtering of short code attributes directly used in HTML or Javascript to avoid XSS attacks.
 This is done for ALL roles!